 When will my baby switch from crawling to cruising?

-When your baby cruises, he will take sideways crab steps to get around.
+When your baby cruises, they will take sideways crab steps to get around.
 Your baby may even be able to walk a little at this point while gripping your hand or both hands, although the first steps alone usually take a few weeks or months after cruising starts.
-The first steps are usually quite wibbly wobbly!
-At 12 months, many toddlers are walking on their own – although they look a bit like a drunken sailor!
+The first steps are usually quite wibbly wobbly.
+At 12 months, many toddlers are walking on their own – although they look a bit like a drunken sailor.
 If this hasn’t happened by around 18 months, it is worth getting them checked out by your health practitioner as 99% of children are walking by this age.